NullDefault/CurveStomp/README.md

 authorities quickly act if an infection is confirmed so those potentially affected can take the needed precautions.
 ### Features
-(1) Symptoms quiz that can help establish if you potentially are infected with COVID-19.
+(1) Symptoms quiz that can help establish if you potentially are infected with COVID-19.</br>
-(2) The application collects data about which public spaces the user frequents where they might spread the infection to others.
+(2) The application collects data about which public spaces the user frequents where they might spread the infection to others.</br>
-(3) General information about COVID-19, tips on how to handle life in the new normal and links to important resources.
+(3) General information about COVID-19, tips on how to handle life in the new normal and links to important resources.</br>

 Hackathon Disclaimer: Since this app was done by a team of two during an online hackathon, many features are missing or not properly implemented.
-Below is a list of what our vision of the application is and how we hope to achieve it in the future.
+Below is a list of what our vision of the application is and how we hope to achieve it in the future.</br>
 (1) IoT approach to infections.
 By keeping track of which connections (classes, e.t.c) users share, our app will be aware when a particular group was exposed to an infection.
 It would then be able to inform the school authorities or perhaps alert the affected users that they may need to self-isolate. </br>
 (2) Bluetooth proximity tracking.
 Similiar to what was achieved in Korea, perhaps our application could tell the user if they have recently come in contact with an infected individual.</br>
 (3) Firebase for logging in (probably through your school email).</br>